golemfactory/golem-js/docs/CONCEPTS.md

 >
 > The above comparison is used only for illustrative purposes.
 Golem GVMIs, ExeUnits and Activities behave differently compared to Docker or Kubernetes.

-As a Requestor you're interested in quickly executing your commands within the container that runs youre image.
+As a Requestor you're interested in quickly executing your commands within the container that runs your image.
 The `ExeUnit` abstraction delivered by the SDK is meant to do enable you to do so.

 ### What it should do